 Catastrophic weather events not only make headlines but also raise red flags for potential investors and home buyers.
 Research suggests that the impacts of intensifying climate events are influencing real estate investment decisions.
-Residential pricing is beginning to reflect growing public concern, and the effects could be even more pronounced for commercial values in vulnerable areas, according to a report issued in April by the Urban Land Institute and global investment management firm Heitman.
+Residential pricing is reflecting growing public concern, and the effects could be even more pronounced for commercial values in vulnerable areas, according to a 2019 report from the Urban Land Institute and global investment management firm Heitman.

 Determining the level of risk for a potential buyer isn’t an easy calculation.
 When it comes to flood risk, for example, many of the Federal Emergency Management Agency’s risk maps are outdated and don’t include sea level rise projections, says Rachel Cleetus, policy director for the Union of Concerned Scientists’ climate and energy program.
 A 2018 analysis by the group predicted “chronic, disruptive flooding”—a term used to describe 26 or more flood events in a given area annually—in hundreds of U.S. coastal communities by 2045.